nus-cs2103-AY2122S1/ip/docs/README.md

 ### Adding Tasks

 Our Duke program is able to add your tasks into the Death Note!
-Please do the tasks that you have written there, or else, you have to bear the consequences. :japanese_orge:
+Please do the tasks that you have written there, or else, you have to bear the consequences. :japanese_ogre:

 Duke can handle three different kinds of tasks.
 They are: